 The Fair Pay Agreements Act 2022 has now passed, and from 1 December 2022 eligible unions can apply to begin bargaining.

 When an FPA comes into effect it must be better, or the same as relevant minimum entitlements.
 But if the law changes a minimum entitlement so it’s better than an FPA term, then the new minimum entitlement applies.
-For more information about Fair Pay Agreements please visit the Employment New Zealand website.
+For more information about Fair Pay Agreements visit the Employment New Zealand website.

 Understanding Fair Pay Agreements: (external link)A quick guide for employers — Employment NZ